Financial Terms You Should Know

 Even if you have a finance, math, or business degree, there are always things you can learn about managing money, including some very important financial terms you should know.
 Let’s take a look at 25 common ones:

 - Annual Percentage Rate (APR).
-APR, which is used to compare different loans, represents the interest rate and fees on a loan.
+APR, which is used to compare different loans, represents the interest rate, repayment method and fees on a loan.

 - Assets.
 Assets are your financial holdings of value, including cash, money in your checking and savings accounts, stocks, bonds, 401k, and real estate.